 What is the Climate DT?

-General factsheet on Climate Adaptation Digital Twin
+General factsheet on Climate Change Adaptation Digital Twin

-• providing globally consistent data with higher temporal and spatial resolution (5 to 10 km globally instead of more than 100 km, hourly instead of 6‑hourly output)
+• providing globally consistent climate data with higher temporal and spatial resolution (5 to 10 km globally instead of more than 100 km, hourly instead of 6‑hourly output)

-• operationally producing updated quality-controlled climate information routinely (yearly or less compared to every seven to ten years today)
+• operationally producing updated quality-controlled climate information routinely (yearly or less, compared to every seven to ten years today)

 • considering the needs of users in terms of output variables and simulation design